genintho/bleachcss-probe/README.md

 The Probe's activity can be divided into 5 logical groups:

-- **Detect the list of CSS files used on the page**.
-If any new file gets used during the session, it needs to be detected and processed.
+- **Find CSS files used on the page**.
+If a new file gets used during the session, it needs to be detected and processed.
-- **Extract the list of selectors from the stylesheets**.
+- **Extract selectors from the stylesheets**.
 - **Detect page modifications**.
 This must be done without conflicting with other application code.
 - **Efficiently detect used selector**.
 With as little overhead as possible, to not slowdown the application.
 - **Report to the server**.
 The combination of many client reports over time can give an accurate and trustworthy analysis.